faressc/dl4ad/slides/01-history.md

 - Neural Audio Systems are computational systems that leverage neural networks to analyze, generate, or process audio signals.
 - Integrated architecture: Combine neural network components with audio processing pipelines, handling real-time constraints, state management, and interfacing with hardware or software environments.
+- Focus on neural audio systems for music generation, analysis, processing.
+Not that much on speech recognition/synthesis and environmental sounds.

 ---